 When Mama of Ex-Dreamboat appeared through the haze of charcoal smoke, carrying a big, red bowl undoubtedly filled with loads of creamy, eggy potatoes, just waiting to melt on my tongue, my stomach started rumbling like a teenager’s souped-up car.
 I ran to her to ‘help’ by taking the bowl from her and placing it on an empty spot on the table, right in front of my plate.

 “Did you know my Mom was German?”
-Dreamboat asked while scooping up a heaping portion of this vinegary disappointment.
+Dreamboat asked while scooping up a heaping portion of this vinegary bowl of whammy.

 I almost sneezed when the vinegar hit my nasal cavities, but at least my watery eyes disguised the real tears that could have come at any moment, since the disappointment was so fierce.
 I smiled and said “Wow, looks great”.
 I may as well have admitted I was personally responsible for the breakdown of the ozone layer, because that’s how disingenuous it sounded.
 I begrudgingly took a whole tablespoon of the potato salad, and pretended to enjoy it immensely.

 Fast forward to college and thereafter.
 My palate finally took a step off the beaten path, and kept walking.
 I now appreciate a good potato salad without mayonnaise – warm or cold.
 Don’t get me wrong, I still love a mayo-based potato salad, but I was finally able to take some potato forks in the road and appreciate all kinds of preparations.
-A mayo-free blue cheese- apple potato salad became my go to in my 20′s..even at Sunday BBQ’s, no matter how horrified some traditionalist appeared when I showed it off, pleading with them to “ …just taste it!”
+A mayo-free blue cheese- apple potato salad became my go to in my 20′s, even at Sunday BBQ’s, no matter how horrified some traditionalists appeared when I showed it off, pleading with them to “ …just taste it!”